AisyluFattakhova/AisyluFattakhova.github.io/_posts/2025-11-01-gcn-protein-function.md

 ```

 ### Why Micro-Averaged F1 Score?

+When evaluating multi-label classification, choosing the right metric is crucial:

 For multi-label classification, we use **micro-averaged F1** because:
 - It treats each label prediction as an individual binary classification